 Regarding drug testing, the enterohepatic cycle is not directly affected by activated charcoal consumption.
 Drug tests typically analyze metabolites or traces of drugs in bodily fluids or tissues.
 These metabolites are the byproducts of drug metabolism in the liver and are not affected by activated charcoal in the digestive system.

-its impact on drugs that have already been absorbed and undergone metabolism is limited.
+In summary, while activated charcoal can be effective in preventing the absorption of drugs in the gastrointestinal tract before they enter the bloodstream, its impact on drugs that have already been absorbed and undergone metabolism is limited.
 Therefore, oral consumption of charcoal is unlikely to have a significant effect on drug use or drug testing in relation to the enterohepatic cycle.

 citing sources -